drdna/SmartSNPs/README.md

   AltRefRatio_cutoff and read_depth_cutoff can be determined empirically by running datasets at different cutoffs and looking for the largest shoulders in the number of heterozyogous/low coverage sites reported.

   Allowable_copy_number (default = 1): this is the maximum allowable copy number of the SNP site in the reference genome.
-This shoudl be set to 1 for a haploid; 2 for a diploid, etc. Heterozygote filtering is automatically deactivated for values of 2 or more.
+This should be set to 1 for a haploid; 2 for a diploid, etc. Heterozygote filtering is automatically deactivated for values of 2 or more.

 **Dependencies**